pinsonn/st7565-designer/README.md

 Usage:

--Draw a line between the last pixel and the current pixel by holding down the shift key.
+- Draw a line between the last pixel and the current pixel by holding down the shift key.
--Undo with ctrl-z or command-z.
+- Undo with ctrl-z or command-z.
 No redo yet.
--Save and restore bitmaps/fonts from local storage -Export/Import all items to/from a JSON file
+- Save and restore bitmaps/fonts from local storage
+- Export/Import all items to/from a JSON file
--If you drop an image on the canvas with dimensions set to 128x64, an Atkinson dithered approximation of the image will be written to the stateBuffer array
+- If you drop an image on the canvas with dimensions set to 128x64, an Atkinson dithered approximation of the image will be written to the stateBuffer array

 Known issues: